ivoilic/zustand-ards/README.md

 ### 🏊 `withDefaultShallow`

-This enhances the hook so access to the provided store is shallow by default.
+This enhances the store hook so access to the provided store is shallow by default.
 It is effectively the same as passing `shallow` from `zustand/shallow` to the original hook every time.

 ```ts
 import { withDefaultShallow } from 'zustand-ards';